Jump to:

 Centro Histórico Budget Hotels

-- The no-frills Posada 53 offers Wi-Fi, parking, and comfortable rooms with beds, private bathrooms, and modern décor.
+• Posada 53 is a no-frills hotel that offers Wi-Fi, parking, and comfortable rooms with beds, private bathrooms, and modern décor.

 Centro Histórico Mid-Range Hotels

-- At Hosteleria Casa Margarita, enjoy comfortable seaside rooms, including allergy-free options, easy access to the center, and even activities such as cycling and barbecuing.
+• Hosteleria Casa Margarita, offers comfortable seaside rooms, including allergy-free options, easy access to the center, and even activities such as cycling and barbecuing.

 Centro Histórico Luxury Hotels

-- For true luxury during your stay in Mazatlán, rent an apartment in Villa Serena Centro Histórico and enjoy the comfortable units featuring kitchens and private bathrooms, as well as shared amenities such as a beautiful outdoor pool.
+• Villa Serena Centro Histórico is a luxury apartment offering that lets guests enjoy the comfortable units featuring kitchens and private bathrooms, as well as shared amenities such as a beautiful outdoor pool.

 Mazatlan, Mexico – January 18 2023: The abandoned Valentinos Disco along the sandy Playa Gaviotas beach in the Golden Zone of Mazatlan, Mexico, along the Sinaloa Riviera./Kirk Fisher/Shutterstock